Busher Jackson: New York and Boston

 At the beginning of his first season in New York, Jackson played in his third benefit all-star game, the Babe Siebert Memorial Game, on October 29, 1939.
 He played for the NHL All-Stars in a 5–2 victory over the Montreal Canadiens.
 That season he posted 12 goals and had 20 points for the Americans, then improved to 26 points in 1940–41.
 He was unable to come to terms with team manager Red Dutton on a new contract for the 1941–42 season, and did not join the team at the start of the season.
 The impasse lasted until January 4, 1942 when Dutton sold Jackson's rights to the Boston Bruins for $7,500.

 In Boston, Jackson played alongside his younger brother Art.
 Joining the Bruins late in the season, he played only 26 games and scored only 12 points.
 The Bruins sometimes placed him on defence when they lost players to injury or the Second World War.
 He had 34 points in 1942–43, and his 19 goals were his highest total in six seasons.
-The Bruins reached the 1943 Stanley Cup Finals but lost to the Detroit Red Wings in four straight games.
+The Bruins reached the 1943 Stanley Cup Final but lost to the Detroit Red Wings in four straight games.
 Jackson retired after the 1943–44 season, after a 15-year career.